×

 We asked expats in Dubrovnik what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in Dubrovnik should be aware of several key factors.
 Firstly, the cost of living in Dubrovnik is relatively low compared to many Western countries, but it is one of the more expensive cities in Croatia.
 The city is known for its warm Mediterranean climate, with hot summers and mild winters, which may be a significant factor for those considering retiring there.
 Healthcare in Croatia is of a high standard, with a universal healthcare system in place.
 However, it is recommended that expats also have private health insurance to cover any additional costs.
 The language spoken in Dubrovnik is Croatian, and while English is widely spoken, especially in tourist areas, it can be beneficial to learn some basic Croatian phrases.
 Dubrovnik is a popular tourist destination, known for its stunning old town and beautiful coastline.
 This means that it can get very busy during the peak tourist season, which may not be ideal for those looking for a quiet retirement.
 However, there are many quieter areas outside of the city center that may be more suitable.
 The process of buying property in Croatia can be complex, and it is recommended to seek legal advice before doing so.
 There are also restrictions on non-EU citizens buying property in certain areas.
 Croatia is part of the European Union, but not the Schengen Area, which means that there are different visa requirements for those planning to stay long-term.
 It's important to research these requirements and ensure that all necessary paperwork is completed before moving.
 Finally, the culture in Dubrovnik is laid-back and relaxed, with a strong emphasis on family and community.
-This can make it a very welcoming place for retirees, but it's important to respect local customs and traditions," explained one expat living in Dubrovnik, Croatia.
+This can make it a very welcoming place for retirees, but it's important to respect local customs and traditions," remarked one expat who made the move to Dubrovnik.

 What do expats in Dubrovnik appreciate most about the local culture?

 "Expats in Dubrovnik often appreciate the local culture for its warm hospitality.
 The locals are known for their friendliness and willingness to help, making newcomers feel welcome and at home.
 They also appreciate the rich history and architecture of Dubrovnik.
 The city's old town, with its ancient walls and beautiful buildings, offers a unique blend of history and modernity that is hard to find elsewhere.
 The relaxed pace of life is another aspect of the local culture that expats enjoy.
 In Dubrovnik, there is a strong emphasis on enjoying life, spending time with family and friends, and savoring good food and drink.
 Expats also love the local cuisine, which is a blend of Mediterranean and Balkan influences.
 The fresh seafood, locally grown fruits and vegetables, and homemade wines are a highlight for many.
 The local festivals and events are another aspect of the culture that expats appreciate.
 These events, which often involve music, dance, and traditional costumes, provide a great opportunity to immerse oneself in the local culture.
 Finally, expats appreciate the natural beauty of Dubrovnik and its surroundings.
-The city's stunning coastline, beautiful islands, and nearby national parks offer plenty of opportunities for outdoor activities," said one expat in Dubrovnik.
+The city's stunning coastline, beautiful islands, and nearby national parks offer plenty of opportunities for outdoor activities," commented one expat who made the move to Dubrovnik.

 What do expats find most challenging?

 "Expats in Dubrovik, Croatia often find the language barrier to be the most challenging aspect of the local culture, as Croatian is a difficult language to learn and not everyone speaks English.
 They also struggle with the slower pace of life, which can be frustrating when trying to get things done quickly.
 The bureaucracy can be quite complex and time-consuming, which can be particularly challenging for those who are used to more efficient systems.
 Additionally, some expats find it difficult to integrate into the local community, as Croatians can be reserved and it can take time to build relationships.
 The cost of living in Dubrovnik is also higher compared to other parts of Croatia, which can be a challenge for expats on a budget.
-Lastly, the intense summer tourism can be overwhelming for those who are not used to living in a tourist hotspot," said one expat in Dubrovnik.
+Lastly, the intense summer tourism can be overwhelming for those who are not used to living in a tourist hotspot," wrote a member in Dubrovnik.

 Is there a lot of crime in Dubrovnik?